 When you’re starting out, keep this list short.
 The less-is-more rule of niching down also applies to the number of services you offer.
 It’s a good idea to stick with 1-2 specialties in the beginning and keep your efforts focused.

 This will also please clients who are—you guessed it!—specifically looking for writers who offer those services.

-Don’t let this step trigger you, or the fact that I used the word “Pro”.
+Don’t let this step trigger you, or the fact that I used the word “professional”.
 Your website doesn’t have to be complicated But yes, you’ll need one.

 Your website will act as a 24/7 lead-generating machine, flagging down potential clients and pointing them in your direction.
 It will also be a home base for you to share crucial information about your writing services.

 Get on Google or Youtube and find a tutorial that’s easy to follow.
 Put together a one-page website that’s clean and easy to read.
 There are drag-and-drop builders for beginners and more advanced theme editors for those who are comfortable with creating websites.
-Got extra cash?
-Hire someone!
+You may also choose to hire someone.

 • Your full name

 • Your niche (which becomes your title)

 • A short, client-focused bio

 • Your writing samples (No samples yet?
 Leave them out for now.)